Four-Nine-Digital/ivs-ssc-example/README.md

 22. Click **Create policy**

-### Step 1.1 set up Layers for the Lambda function
+### Step 1.1 Set up Layers for the Lambda function
 Go to your Lambda Editor and click **Test**
 1. Set the Event name to *test-1*
 2. Click **Save**